futoin/cid-tool/README.rst

 - **artifactory** - only Pro version as OSS is very limited for automation.

+  Not tested in standard test cycle as JFrog did not provide license for development.

 - **nexus** - only v2 as v3 lacks complete REST API yet.

 - **scp** - SSH-based secure copy.